 Self-control is certainly not a new kid on the block in psychology.
 It’s been around for a while, but it continues to enchant scientists.
 Time and again, it proves to be a true star—it brings many benefits to those who can successfully practice it.

 Study after study confirms that if we just find the way to strengthen our self-control, our lives will become so much better—we’ll eat healthier, exercise, won’t overspend, overdrink, or overdo anything that’s bad for us.
-We will be able to achieve our goals much easier.
-Success will not be a distant chimera anymore.
+We will be able to achieve our goals much easier, and success will not be a distant chimera anymore.

 Simply put, if you know how to control your temptations, emotions, and behaviors, the world will be your oyster, as Shakespeare pointed out many years ago.

 In this article, we will take a look at how self-control works and how to have self-control to live the life you want.

 Table of Contents